fernando1419/html5-css3-design4/README.md

   ...
   ```

-  > (c) Run the following command to run the nginx HTML container server:
+  > (c) Run the following command to create and run the nginx server container:

   ```bash
    $ docker run --name nginx-webserver -d -p 8080:80 nginx-html-server-image:v1
   ```

-  > (d) Test the port 8080 using cURL running the following command to ensure nginx is running:
+  > (d) Test the port 8080 using cURL by running the following command to ensure nginx is running:

   ```bash
   $ curl -I localhost:8080